manjiri13/final-cake/README.md

 Also the Shipping Page.
 # Jatin Details Page
 # Himanshu Shipping Page.
-# Shruti and Rishi Cart Page.
+# UI of Cart Page is Implemented

 # We Have Presentation on 4 July at 10:00  [G4]